Judge refuses to make Civil Restraint Order against P’s father

 Determining the legal status of a ‘Living Will’: Personal reflections on a case before Poole J

 By Celia Kitzinger, 5th May 2025 Editorial note: There is a now published judgment, following the later hearing of 22nd and 23rd May) (which will be blogged separately).
-Click on the link in the name of the case: Re AB (ADRT: Validity and Applicability) [2025] EWCOP 20 (T3) This case (COP 20006397), heard by MrContinue reading “Determining the legal status of a ‘Living Will’: Personal reflections on a case before Poole J”
+Click on the link in the name of the case: Re AB (ADRT: Validity and Applicability) [2025] EWCOP 20 (T3).
+In addition to the judgment dealing withContinue reading “Determining the legal status of a ‘Living Will’: Personal reflections on a case before Poole J”

 Public bodies argue about funding – Poole J feels like “a referee or go-between”